EPB1996/Les_Intouchables/README.md

 First experience with Android development.

-App to learn about the Android Studio environement and to use as promotion tool for nightlife in zurich.
+App to learn about the Android Studio environement and to use as promotion tool for the nightlife in zurich.

 Remark:
-Only Prototype not deployed.
+Only Prototype.
+Never deployed.